The Claimant stated he was told by the night team

 therefore fully aware of the Claimant's condition.

-(The Claimant did raise his condition and the
+(The Claimant did raise the

 'Workplace Stress Assessment' as mitigation during the disciplinary